 United Recovery has had a handful of collection companies under their management or brand.
 JC Christensen and Associates (JCC) and Enterprise Recovery Systems (ERS), are good sized collection companies.
 There are a few more smaller companies too, and now they have all been co-branded under Alltran.

 Most of the unpaid credit card bills URS collects will be charge off debts.
 These are accounts that banks have made early efforts to turn around or collect on, but could not.
-Banks typically wait until they charge off your account before sending the debt to United Recovery to see what they can collect.
+Banks typically wait until they charge off your account before sending the debt to Alltran to see what they can collect.

-But just as happened in your situation, banks can also place accounts with debt collectors like URS prior to charge off, and I am seeing more of that these days with Chase, and of course Citibank (AMEX has long had this practice).
+But just as happened in your situation, banks can also place accounts with debt collectors like Alltran prior to charge off, and I am seeing more of that these days with Chase, and of course Citibank (AMEX has long had this practice).

 I am not a big fan of settling for less with monthly payments when it can be avoided, but it is a helpful tool to put a deal together you can afford, or can enable you to settle more than one debt at a time.

-Negotiating and settling with Alltran (URS).
+Negotiating and Settling with Alltran

 Because your account has not yet charged off, it could mean you are unable to optimize your savings with Alltran.
 There are exceptions, but my experience is largely that charged off accounts can be approved for lower settlement offers.
-It is possible to see a great savings outcome with a debt collector like Alltran prior to credit card charge off, I just find it more likely after your account is charged off by your lender.
+It is possible to see a great savings outcome with a debt collector like Alltran prior to credit card charge off, but I just find it more likely after your account is charged off by your lender.

-Here are some reasons why you may see a great settlement outcome with Alltran no matter how long it has been since you last paid your credit card:
+Here are some reasons why you may see a great settlement outcome with Alltran, no matter how long it has been since you last paid your credit card:

 - Your hardship meets a certain criteria.